deanna-stover/coursesCNU/2022/idst270fall2022/edition.md

 ##### Timeline (TimelineJS or ThingLink)

 You can make an interactive timeline of the plot of "The Yellow Wallpaper" OR all of Gilman's publications.
 Make sure it is well-designed and readable and could be embedded in the site.
 To do this, either make a [TimelineJS](https://timeline.knightlab.com/) timeline (don't worry, it just uses Google Sheets to create an interactive timeline) or make a hand-drawn or design-software-created timeline interactive by using [ThingLink](https://www.thinglink.com/en-us/).
-If you would like to use ThingLink, please talk to me and I will be able to get you free access, but please be certain that you will use it (it costs $).
+If you would like to use ThingLink and it won't let you make anything for free, please talk to me and I will be able to get you free access, but please be certain that you will use it (this option might cost $).

 ### Self-Assessement Form

-The first page of the self-assessment form is the same as the Path PDF (except fot the instructions).
+The first page of the self-assessment form is the same as the Path PDF (except for the instructions).
 Fill this portion of the form out based on what you actually *did* rather than what you initially *planned* to do (although, remember, every time you adjust your path, you need to email me with a revised Path PDF/Rationale).

 The second page of the Self-Assessment asks you to be reflective and think about the final pieces you created for the Digital Edition project, particularly in terms of what you would have done differently or expanded on with more time, and what you're most proud of.